pawl/MakerManager/README.md

 #### Setup
 You will need to have WHMCS installed.
 If you don't have WHMCS installed, you will need to rewrite a lot of the code to rely on some other database for user information.

+You will need to modify "db" and "dbwhmcs" in /protected/config/main.php to match your own database settings.

 Create a MySQL database called "dms_crm" and import the database schema for the "tbl_badges" table located in protected/data/badges.sql.

 The file accessControlWebservice.py in protected/data/ needs to be placed on the server connected to the access controller.
 It's a webserver that Maker Manager communicates with the access controller.
 A quick way to make sure it's running at startup is by creating a cronjob for it with the @reboot command.